PetaJupik/PetaJupik/README.md

 - 👋 Hi, I’m @PetaJupik
-- 👀 I’m interested in Minecraft Server Plugins
+- 👀 I’m interested Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning new Python libraries
-- 📫 How to reach me Discord (PetaJupik#4493)
+- 📫 How to reach me - Discord (PetaJupik#4493)

 <!---
 PetaJupik/PetaJupik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.